zcorleissen/documentation/source/faq.rst

 adds shards to an instance.

 If you reduce your usage but continue to use your account, we'll apply any credit toward your next bill.
-If you close your account entirely before the end of the billing cycle, please
-`contact support <mailto:support@objectrocket.com>`_ and we'll issue a refund for any credit immediately.

 What kinds of payment do you accept?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We accept Visa, MasterCard, American Express, Diners Club, JCB.
-We also offer custom billing via invoice for Enterprise plans.

 Other Questions